IowaScaledEngineering/ise-docs/docs/Interlocking In A Box/manual.md

 The Iowa Scaled Engineering [Interlocking In A Box](https://www.iascaled.com/store/CKT-IIAB) is a simple solution for adding automatic or manual interlocking signals where one track crosses another at grade (a diamond).
-Stand-alone automatic interlockings were common, particularly on grainger roads in the midwestern US where competing branchlines criss-crossed running to every little dot on the map.
+Stand-alone automatic interlockings were common, particularly on granger roads in the midwestern US where competing branchlines criss-crossed running to every little dot on the map.
 Some of the larger ones had towers and operators controlling them, but many were simpler operations that involved automatic signals where the